 Port boost as new Sh32bn terminal begins operations

-The Mombasa port is set to underline its position as the gateway to East and Central Africa as operations at the new Sh32 billion Container Terminal 2 started yesterday following the successful docking of the first ship.
+Mombasa port is to underline its position as the gateway to East Africa as operations at the new Sh32 billion Container Terminal 2 started Tuesday following the successful docking of the first ship.

 It brings an additional capacity of 450,000 containers, which will increase the port’s cargo handling volume from 1.42 million to 1.732 million.